This chronology served as the starting point for

 Contemporary accounts describe the interior with awe and admiration.
 The interior of the Grand Hôtel de Monville featured a Turkish salon decorated with mirrors and another room designed as an "Arab pavillion with vistas of trees and female nudes."
 Monville also equipped his Grand Hôtel with central heating, the first such installation in France since the times of the Romans, over 1,500 years previously.

 Two views of the Grand Hôtel de Monville, painted by Antoine-François Sergent and engraved by Joseph-Alexandre Le Campion have been preserved in the Cabinet des Estampes of the Bibliothèque Nationale along with a hundred of Boullée's futuristic drawings, which he bequeathed to the library at his death.
-Talleyrand lived in the Grand Hôtel de Monville from 1806 to 1813.
+Talleyrand owned the Grand Hôtel de Monville from 1806 to 1813.
 The last owner of the building was Catherine Noele Grand de Talleyrand-Périgord .
 Unfortunately, nothing remains of the buildings themselves; both were demolished in 1855 to permit the construction of the Boulevard Malesherbes.

 Monsieur de Monville publishes three of his musical compositions known as ariettes: "Les amours de Village ou Lisette et Colin," "Habitants de ces bois" and "Le Rossignol par son ramage."